-Apple’s new watch event draws attention to its health-care play
+Apple’s new watch draws attention to its health-care play

 There are reasons to buy Apple Watches beyond health.
 For customers locked into Apple’s ecosystem, they make for a nifty accessory that can adjust AirPods’ volume or unlock MacBooks without a password.
 Because of the sheer size of its user base, Apple can corral thousands of research subjects in a short period of time.

 Six years in, Apple Watches can detect signs of atrial fibrillation, a potentially deadly heart disorder.
 But that detection isn’t 100 percent accurate.
 False positives can send patients to the doctor unnecessarily.
-It may take a decade or more before the watch has the kinds of sensors and hardcore research necessary to be a health solution for customers, said Gene Munster, an analyst with Loup Ventures, a venture capital firm, making the watch as a health device a long-term bet.
+It may take a decade or more before the watch has the kinds of sensors and hardcore research necessary to be a comprehensive health solution for customers, said Gene Munster, an analyst with Loup Ventures, a venture capital firm, making the watch as a health device a long-term bet.
 “I don’t think they’re close to being there.
 I think the current watch is limited in what it’s picking up on,” he said.

 Apple and Google are building a virus-tracking system.
 Health officials say it will be practically useless.